First time advice on dog training from a struggling novice

 When it comes to getting a bird dog, we all have a check list on what we want to do or what we want the dog to do.
-Whether the focus is on waterfowl, pheasants, or grouse, we need to look at breeds that fit our vision.
+Whether the focus is on waterfowl, pheasants, grouse, or hares, we need to look at breeds that fit our vision.
+This can be a spaniel, pointing dog, retriever, or even a hound.
 We must consider temperament, size, and anything else relevant to our home lifestyle.
-(Check out our Bird Hunting Dogs Breed Series) Gun dogs are a 24/7 commitment.
+Gun dogs are a 24/7 commitment.
 When you’re ready, research the breeder you intend to get your dog from.

 I recently spent some time training around another Wiredhaired Pointing Griffon.
 She would growl every time a person came near, which shocked me for a dog with a reputation for being soft.
 The dog feared just about everything: birds, guns, you name it.
 I had to ask the obvious question, “What happened?”
 The answer wasn’t what I expected.
 The behavior started with the breeder.
 Their line received a poor reputation for this overly fearful behavior, resulting in an occasionally aggressive showing.
 Add in some inexperienced bird dog training and this is what you get.

 Selecting a puppy from the proper breeder takes homework.

 A good bird dog is more about us than them